 Sweeney Architects have been retained by Leitrim County Council to prepare a Conservation Report and Impact Statement in relation to proposed Open Library & Residential Project, Drumahaire, Dromahair, Co Leitrim.
-The balance of site (to rear, east) is proposed as future housing project and is indicatively laid out in the planning submission.
+The balance of site (to rear, south) is proposed as Open Library project and is laid out in the planning submission as per granted Part 8 (ref 2020-C-4).
 Sweeney Architects are a Grade III Conservation Practice registered with the Royal Institute of the Architects of Ireland (RIAI).
 The property was inspected on 12th September 20120.

-The site is located to centrally along main street Drumahair to east side within the Dromahair Architectural Conservation Area.
+The overall site is located to centrally along main street Drumahair to east side within the Dromahair Architectural Conservation Area.
 The design team and client have sought to follow the guidelines for best conservation practice as inscribed in the Guidelines issued by the Department of Arts Heritage and the Gaeltacht and ICOMOS (International Council of Monuments and Sites) Charters of Burra and Venice.